-The recommended dose of imatinib is 600 mg/day for adult patients in blast crisis.
-Blast crisis is defined as blasts ≥ 30% in blood or bone marrow or extramedullary disease other than hepatosplenomegaly.
+The recommended dose of Imatinib is 600 mg/day for adult patients in blast crisis.
+Blast crisis is defined as blasts $\geq 30\%$ in blood or bone marrow or extramedullary disease other than hepatosplenomegaly.

-Treatment duration: In clinical trials, treatment with imatinib was continued until disease progression.
+Treatment duration: In clinical trials, treatment with Imatinib was continued until disease progression.
 The effect of stopping treatment after the achievement of a complete cytogenetic response has not been investigated.

-Dose increases from 600 mg to a maximum of 800 mg (given as 400 mg twice daily) in patients with blast crisis may be considered in the absence of severe adverse drug reaction and severe non-leukaemia-related neutropenia or thrombocytopenia in the following circumstances: disease progression (at any time); failure to achieve a satisfactory haematological response after at least 3 months of treatment; failure to achieve a cytogenetic response after 12 months of treatment; or loss of a previously achieved haematological and/or cytogenetic response.
+Dose increases from 400 mg to 600 mg or 800 mg in patients with chronic phase disease, or from 600 mg to a maximum of 800 mg (given as 400 mg twice daily) in patients with accelerated phase or blast crisis may be considered in the absence of severe adverse drug reaction and severe non-leukaemiarelated neutropenia or thrombocytopenia in the following circumstances: disease progression (at any time); failure to achieve a satisfactory haematological response after at least 3 months of treatment; failure to achieve a cytogenetic response after 12 months of treatment; or loss of a previously achieved haematological and/or cytogenetic response.
 Patients should be monitored closely following dose escalation given the potential for an increased incidence of adverse reactions at higher dosages.

-Posology for CML in paediatric patients
+Posology for CML in children and adolescents

-Dosing for children and adolescents should be on the basis of body surface area (mg/m2).
-The dose of 340 mg/m2 daily is recommended for children and adolescents with chronic phase CML and advanced phase CML (not to exceed the total dose of 800 mg).
+Dosing for children should be on the basis of body surface area (mg/m).
+The dose of 340 mg/m daily is recommended for children with chronic phase CML and advanced phase CML (not to exceed the total dose of 800 mg).
 Treatment can be given as a once daily dose or alternatively the daily dose may be split into two administrations - one in the morning and one in the evening.
 The dose recommendation is currently based on a small number of paediatric patients (see sections 5.1 and 5.2).

 There is no experience with the treatment of children below 2 years of age.

-Dose increases from 340 mg/m2 daily to 570 mg/m2 daily (not to exceed the total dose of 800 mg) may be considered in children and adolescents in the absence of severe adverse drug reaction and severe non-leukaemia-related neutropenia or thrombocytopenia in the following circumstances: disease progression (at any time); failure to achieve a satisfactory haematological response after at least 3 months of treatment; failure to achieve a cytogenetic response after 12 months of treatment; or loss of a previously achieved haematological and/or cytogenetic response.
+Dose increases from 340 mg/m daily to 570 mg/m daily (not to exceed the total dose of 800 mg) may be considered in children in the absence of severe adverse drug reaction and severe non-leukaemiarelated neutropenia or thrombocytopenia in the following circumstances: disease progression (at any time); failure to achieve a satisfactory haematological response after at least 3 months of treatment; failure to achieve a cytogenetic response after 12 months of treatment; or loss of a previously achieved haematological and/or cytogenetic response.
 Patients should be monitored closely following dose escalation given the potential for an increased incidence of adverse reactions at higher dosages.